-Using the improper definition negatively impacts not only the cross-polarization component, but also the copolarization component of the principal planes.
-From Fig. 5, it is apparent that using the improper definition generates a null at θ = 180° in the copolarization component while using Ludwig 3 for an electric dipole polarized either in the x- or y-axis.
-On the other hand, Ludwig 2-II with a y-polarized dipole and Ludwig 2-I with a x-polarized dipole generate a null in the copolarization component at θ = 90°.
+Using the improper definition negatively impacts not only the cross-polarization component, but also the co-polarization component off the principal planes.
+From Fig. 5, it is apparent that using the improper definition generates a null at θ = 180° in the co-polarization component while using Ludwig 3 for an electric dipole polarized either in the x- or y-axis.
+On the other hand, Ludwig 2-II with a y-polarized dipole and Ludwig 2-I with a x-polarized dipole generates a null in the co-polarization component at θ = 90°.
 Similar behavior can be noticed for the z-polarized dipole.
 All of these differences can be avoided by using the proper and most meaningful definition.

-If the same electric dipole is oriented vertically in the z-axis, its copolarization component will be θ -directed, while the cross-polarization component with very small value will be φ -directed.
-In this orientation, Ludwig's equations predict inaccurate cross-polarization levels of the symmetry planes, as shown in Fig. 6(a).
-The spherical coordinate bases E{θ} and E{φ} could be used to represent the copolarization and cross-polarization components, respectively, as shown in Fig. 6(b), where the cross-polarization levels in all the planes are less than -40 dB, ideally zero.
-This definition is consistent with the results shown in Table III.
+If the same electric dipole is oriented vertically in the zaxis, its co-polarization component will be θ -directed, while the cross-polarization component with very small value will be φ -directed.
+In this orientation, Ludwig's equations predict inaccurate cross-polarization levels off the symmetry planes as shown in Fig. 6-a.
+The spherical coordinate bases E{θ} and E{φ} could be used to represent the co- and cross-polarization components, respectively, as shown in Fig. 6-b, where the cross-polarization levels in all the planes are less than -40 dB, ideally zero.
+This definition is consistent with results shown in Table III.
 Similar results will be seen if a magnetic dipole is vertically polarized along the z-axis.
-The only difference is that the copolarization and cross-polarization components will be φ - and θ -directed, respectively.
-According to the polarization characterizations of electric and magnetic dipoles that are polarized vertically, a parallel combination of both electric and magnetic dipoles, polarized vertically, will be an ideal candidate for polarimetric weather radar applications that require polarimetric radars transmit and receive both horizontal and vertical polarizations with very low crosspolarization levels.
+The only difference is that the co- and cross-polarization components will be φ and θ -directed, respectively.
+According to polarization characterizations of electric and magnetic dipoles that are polarized vertically, a parallel combination of both electric and magnetic dipoles, polarized vertically, will be an ideal candidate for polarimetric weather radar applications that require polarimetric radars transmit and receive both horizontal and vertical polarizations with very low cross-polarization levels.